persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 4-1 Definition
 ''''''''''''''

-New sensitivity analysis can be created thanks to the contextual menu of the probabilistic model.
+New sensitivity analysis can be created thanks to the context menu of the probabilistic model.

 Two type of sensitivity indices are available: